Patient Rights and Responsibilities

 - There are infection control issues and/or isolation limitations.

-- When visiting may interfere with care of other patients.
+- Visiting interferes with the care of other patients.

-- The patient needs for rest or privacy.
+- The patient needs or rest or privacy.

 - Limitations on the number of visitors are required for clinical reasons or during a specific period of time.

 Other non-clinical circumstances which may affect visiting include: